-Simon Halford Counselling and Psychosexual Therapy
+Simon Halford

 Couples Therapy, Psychosexual / Sex Therapy in Central London, Southampton, and Portsmouth

-I am an experienced Psychotherapist, specialising in the treatment of sexual and relationship issues using a range of approaches to meet the individual, couple's or family's needs.
-I offer couples therapy, psychosexual and sex therapy in Southsea (Mon-Wed) and Central London (Thurs-Fri).
+I specialise in the treatment of sexual and relationship issues using a range of approaches to meet the individual, couple's or family's needs.
+I practice counselling at 96 Harley Street Central London and in Southsea, near to Portsmouth and Southampton.

 Therapy is strictly confidential, and includes psychodynamic, person centred and cognitive behavioural approaches.

 Typically you would have an initial assessment where mutual suitability can be established, the issue or issues you would like to work on can be discussed, as well as the frequency and number of sessions you might need.
 Any queries or questions you might have can also be addressed at this time.
-The cost of a session ranges from £120 to £150 and can be done face-to-face or online depending on location; concessions are available.
+The cost of a session ranges from £100 to £150 and can be done face-to-face or online depending on location; concessions are available.

 Through counselling and therapy I aim to provide a safe environment and practical solutions for exploring and addressing sensitive sexual and relational problems for individuals and couples.